ngupta1999/PartitionFinder_v-s_IQtree/PartitionFinder/README.md

 2. Total number of partitioning schemes were 877 with scheme AICc value 37169.4598237

-3. Total number of paramerters were 146
+3. Total number of independent paramerters were 146